Back

 Start Solo

-For some career types, especially the creatives, sometimes you need to start by doing.
-Even if no one hires you, starting personal projects showcasing your abilities to future employers is a good idea.
-In this fashion, you can start building a portfolio that future employers can check up on.
+For some career types, especially creatives, sometimes you need to start by doing.
+Even if no one hires you, starting personal projects that showcase your abilities to future employers is a good idea.
+In this fashion, you can build a portfolio that future employers can check up on.
 Remember, you don’t need a job or experience to create wonderfully.

 A personal website is great for this and an excellent addition to your CV.
 Suppose you’re an artist or a designer.
 In that case, your website can be an online portfolio you can start by filling out with either work you did in university or personal projects you started on specifically for your portfolio.